MoLiNight/Priests-and-Devils/README.md

               }
               if (boatOnLeft)
               {
-                  if (role.transform.position.x == 2)
+                  // This role is located at position 0 if (role.transform.position.x == 2)
                   {
                       roleDict[boatRole[0]].rolePosition = 1;
                       boatRole[0] = 0;
                   }
                   else
-                  {
+                  // This role is located at position 1 {
                       roleDict[boatRole[1]].rolePosition = 1;
                       boatRole[1] = 0;